Aileen Lee: Career

+In 2017, Lee added Ted Wang to Cowboy Ventures as a general partner.

 Philanthropy

 In 2018, Lee co-founded All Raise, a nonprofit organization which seeks to increase the amount of funding that female investors receive.
 The organization was founded as a collective by more than 30 venture capitalists who advocate for increasing the presence of women in venture capital.
 Lee described the organization's importance in saying “We believe that by improving the success of women in the venture-backed tech ecosystem, we can build a more accessible community that reflects the diversity of the world around us.”

 Awards and recognition

 Lee was invited to speak at the 2018 Code Conference put on by Recode and additionally at the 2018 GeekWire Summit.
 She also spoke at the 2019 Silicon Slopes Tech Summit. and is recognized as a speaker for the organization Lesbians Who Tech and the Female Founders Conference.

 Lee has appeared on Forbes list of The World's 100 Most Powerful Women (position #97 as of 2020) and the Midas List in 2020 (position #80), 2019 (position #82), and 2018 (position #97).
 She also appeared on Time's list of 100 Most Influential People in 2019.